5o1z/5o1z.github.io/_posts/2024-12-7-HTB-Execute.md

 ---
 title: HTB-Execute
-description: Using XOR bitwise operation to hide shellcode, and other ways to pass values ​​to registers.
+description: Using XOR operation to hide shellcode, and other ways to pass values ​​to registers.
 author: 5o1z
 date: 2024-12-7 6:34 +0700
 categories: [Practice, HTB]